VijayTallolli12/my-learning-repo/README.md

 # my-learning-repo
-This repo created for learning purpose
+This repo created for learning purposes
+Minor Update!